 It is not easy to improve accountability in the food supply chain.
 It needs all players in the supply chain to have the will and cooperation.

 Unfortunately, disputes are common, while solutions are expensive.
-Ensuring that requirements meet demands, it requires to follow up vendors.
+Ensuring that requirements meet demands, it requires to follow up with vendors.
 It is a time-consuming process due to collaboration being uncommon.

 Blockchain is a distributed digital ledger-based network that can act as a decentralized food industry database.
 Its infrastructure enables blockchain-connected actors to access all data exchanged by all actors in the chain in real-time.
 This technology can also enhance the requisite trust between actors.
 Without network consensus, nobody can manipulate or retroactively alter the submitted data to the blockchain.
 Essentially, blockchain can make food safety, control of origin, and traceability processes dramatically simpler.
 Take a look at the following diagram to understand how products may move across the supply chain, with traceability and transparency.